openenergi/flex-device-sdk-java/Messages.md

 # Message Format Specification

-*Version: 0.1.1*
+*Version: 0.1.2*

-last modified on 2016-05-27
+last modified on 2016-07-05

 ### Versioning
 *Prior to version 1.0, the specification is a draft that is subject to short-notice changes and alterations.*

 The message format specification follows the conventions of semantic versioning starting with version 1.0.
 Namely,

-* The revision is incremented after non-normative mistakes in the documentation are corrected or clarifications made
+* The revision is incremented after non-normative corrections or clarifications
 * The minor version is incremented after normative backwards-compatible changes are made
 * The major version is incremented after normative backwards-incompatible changes are made